 - c/o Berlin – This is a photography gallery with great exhibitions

 - Boros Sammlung (you will have to book in advance and is often sold out)

 - Berlinische Gallerie

-It is safe to say I know my way around Berlin pretty well now.
+It is safe to say I know my way around Berlin pretty well by now.
 I love cycling around the city and I keep exploring parts I never visited.
 Just reading a book in the park or have a picnic at the lake is one of my favourite things to do in summer.

 What are your favourite parts of Berlin?
 Do you have any tips for Berlin?

 Disclaimer: To be fully transparent, please note that this blog post contains affiliate links and some purchases made through such links might result in a small commission for me (at no extra cost for you).
 Not all links are affiliate links as I just want to share knowledge and tips with my readers and this blog is not aimed to make a ton of money!
 However, every little helps of course to fund future travels.